Updated: Mar 28

 My easy challenges are an alphabet challenge, in which I check out a book from each alphabet section in adult fiction twice a month, a book from my Goodreads list once a month, and a nonfiction/YA/junior book once a month.
 I didn't start one of my harder challenge books this month because I still had other library books checked out from December.
 So, I thought I'd start easy, and I was doing really well until Jan.
 6th, and then I hardly read anything but the news for about a week.
 But I ended up getting through my list.

 I read a few other books, and checked more out at the library.
-It was hard to go to the shelves and try to get one from the A's but I managed it, but then I got three from the B's.
-Well, I tried.
+It was hard to go to the shelves and try to get one from the A's but I managed it, but then I checked out three from the B's.
 I got one that I realized was on my Goodreads list, so I picked up another and then saw that it wasn't there because of the author's last name; it's a Best American Mystery stories collection.
 So I got a third, the Elizabeth Berg book.
-I kept the other two as well.

 I had a little trouble getting into All This Could Be Yours but I enjoyed it in the end.
 There were some things about American Bloomsbury that I wasn't crazy about, but I listened to it in the car and while I was knitting.
 It's short, 7 hours as an audio book.
 Nothing to See Here went by fast.
 It was funny, which I needed.
 I didn't think I was going to get through the last book, Tapestry of Fortunes, but it was pretty short, and I finished with a couple of days to spare.